chiukurt/brickBreak/README.md

 }
 </pre>

-On any call to level instance creation, each renderable object type will be initialized as an arraylist of that object type and then added to the master arrayList.
+On any call to level instance creation, each renderable object type will be initialized as an arrayList of that object type and then added to the master arrayList.
 <pre>
-  gameObjects = new ArrayList<ArrayList>();// The master arrayList brickList = new ArrayList<Brick>();
+  gameObjects = new ArrayList<ArrayList>(); //The master arrayList brickList = new ArrayList<Brick>();
   breakerList = new ArrayList<Breaker>();
   bounceList = new ArrayList<BounceEffect>();